Windermere School: Browhead Campus

 The Senior School is based at Browhead — a wooded, fellside estate, a mile from the village of Windermere.
 At its heart is a large Victorian house, home to the school's administrative centre, library, and girls' boarding accommodation on the upper floors.
 Crampton Hall was added in 1967.
 Other buildings on site include the Westmorland and Langdale boarding houses for Sixth Formers and boys respectively, a science complex, additional classrooms, Jenkins Centre (for the Music, Performing Arts and Languages departments, plus dining hall and kitchens), the Art and Technology department at South Lodge, additional staff accommodation at North Lodge, the Headmaster's house (Brow Wood), the Astroturf hockey pitch, tennis courts, sports hall and sports field.
 Much of the landscaping and planting date from the nineteenth century, and the estate is home to a variety of rare plants and trees.

 Elleray Campus

-Windermere School's Elleray Campus occupies the neighbouring estate of Elleray, on the outskirts of Windermere.
+Windermere School's former Elleray Campus occupies the neighbouring estate of Elleray, on the outskirts of Windermere.
 A large Victorian house forms the centre of the school, and more recent extensions house its infant and nursery departments.
 Elleray has its own sports pitches and tennis court, and the surrounding fields serve as a playground.
 Three eco-friendly 'pod' classrooms were built in 2009.